VTS Services

 Radio talks between a VTS operator of the seaport of Vanino and vessels should be held pursuant to the Radio Regulations of the Marine Mobile Service and the Marine Mobile Satellite Service of the Russian Federation.
 The format of messages should correspond to IMO Resolution A.851(20) “General Principles for Ship Reporting Systems and Ship Reporting Requirements”.
 The English language in terms of Standard Marine Communication Phrases is used to hold radio talks with crew members of foreign vessels.

-De-Kastri seaport VTS services terms and conditions
+De-Kastri VTS services terms and conditions

-Navigation services with the use of the De-Kastri VTS are provided by the Vanino Branch for vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with the requirements of Resolution IMO А.1158(32), the General Rules for the Navigation and Mooring of Vessels in the Seaports of the Russian Federation and on the approaches toward them that have been approved by the Ministry of Transport of Russia Order No 395 of November 12, 2021 and the Compulsory Regulations in the seaport of De-Kastri, approved by the Ministry of Transport of Russsia Order No 75 of March 22, 2012.
+Navigation services with the use of the De-Kastri VTS are provided by the North-Eastern Basin Branch for vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with the requirements of Resolution IMO А.1158(32), the General Rules for the Navigation and Mooring of Vessels in the Seaports of the Russian Federation and on the approaches toward them that have been approved by the Ministry of Transport of Russia Order No 395 of November 12, 2021 and the Compulsory Regulations in the seaport of De-Kastri, approved by the Ministry of Transport of Russsia Order No 75 of March 22, 2012.

 For small boats, pleasure boats and sports sailing ships, De-Kastri VTS provides assistance in navigation upon their request within its technical limits.